-- PIR spreadsheets containing final outturn data.
-All information to be quoted on the post-implementation form can be derived from these sheets.
-Both electronic and hard copies of the spreadsheets should be provided, including a copy of each relevant tab and the master spreadsheet used to populate the PIR spreadsheet. - Results of customer satisfaction and quality monitoring activities.
-Data to support % figures entered in the post-implementation form to be provided.
-Primary Bidders must also include details on remedial works, if required, including % of jobs, details of issues identified, dates rectified and any subsequent action taken with installers etc. If it is not possible to submit the customer satisfaction information at the time of completion, it may be supplied subsequently but must be available at the time of the scheme audit.
-It should always be possible to submit quality monitoring feedback on installed measures prior to final reporting.
+- PIR spreadsheet containing final outturn data.
+All information to be quoted on the post-implementation form can be derived from the tabs within the PIR spreadsheet. - Results of customer satisfaction.
+Primary Bidder to provide results to support % figures entered on PIR form.
+This should detail, number of surveys sent and returned, and where applicable, reasons for unsatisfied customers and actions taken to resolve any issues.
+Primary Bidders are requested to submit the customer satisfaction information available at that time.
+If further responses are received after submission of PIR, and numbers should change, the latest figure should be provided at audit stage.

-- Further Breakdown Worksheet Primary Bidders must include background calculations (including formulae) in this worksheet for all figures (not provided by the Programme Administrator), that have been manually entered such as energy savings, lifetime years etc. Please also include in this worksheet any calculations for average building control costs entered for Heating if these vary depending on conversion type. - Completed Post-Implementation Form: - All sections must be completed. - Within the additional information section, it is important to explain any discrepancies between the original scheme submission (or approved scheme variation) and completion: - In the case of costs and savings figures, this may be due to more or less uptake than was initially envisaged (in which case any known factors should be cited), or something more specific such as property or fuel type, or average cost of measure. - In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - The additional information should also include details of the measures installed e.g. types and number of different measures, number of properties/customers receiving measures.
+- Results of Quality Monitoring.
+Primary Bidder to provide results to support % figures entered on PIR form.
+Primary Bidders must also include details on the number of measures inspected, the number of failed 1st and 2nd inspection, details of remedials, highlighting issues identified, dates rectified and any subsequent action taken with installers etc. Primary Bidders are requested to submit the quality monitoring information available at that time.
+If information should change, any updates should be provided at audit stage. - Fees charged, if applicable.
+Primary Bidder to provide details of fees charged (and not claimed under NISEP), including name of subcontractor, confirmation of contract in place, invoice date/number, and total amount of fees charged per contractor.
+The reason for the charge should be clearly specified.
+For example, admin fees charged to subcontractors for reinspections and/or remedials.
+The total figure should be added to the 'third party indirect costs' cell in the 'Scheme Summary' Tab of the PIR spreadsheet. - Further Breakdown Worksheet Primary Bidders must include background calculations (including formulae) in this worksheet for all figures (not provided by the Programme Administrator), that have been manually entered such as energy savings, lifetime years etc. - Completed Post-Implementation Form: - All sections must be completed; 'Key Indicators' table, 'Customer Satisfaction results and Narrative', 'Quality Monitoring results and Narrative', 'No, of Households/Premises benefiting', 'Scheme Narrative', 'Reasons for variances to scheme design and actual', and 'Installation Summary'. - Within the 'Reasons for variances to scheme design and actual' section, it is important to explain any discrepancies between the original scheme submission (or approved scheme variation) and completion, in terms of average costings, scheme uptake and statement of method: - In the case of costs, this may be due to more or less uptake than was initially envisaged (in which case any known factors should be cited), or something more specific such as average cost of measure. - In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - Primary Bidders must specify the number of scheme variations approved within a NISEP year, if applicable, and the reasons for those scheme variations. - The installation summary should include a breakdown of the number of measures installed by measure type.